Our rating:

 I am not a big fan of movies set in prehistoric

 genre.
-It does ask you to suspend your belief on
+It asks you to suspend your disbelief

-wooly mammoths, and cavemen so ragged and filthy
+and cave dwellers so ragged and filthy that you know

-that you know they must smell even worse.
-What
+they must smell even worse.
+What amazed me was that

-ragged dreadlocks and a bucket full of dirt, Camilla
+underneath ragged dreadlocks and a bucket full of

-isn't just a throwaway heroine either but has some
+eyes.
+She isn't a throwaway heroine either, but has

 spunk, which she needs as she carries her half of